Trunajaya rebellion: Beginning and initial rebel victories

 The rebellion started with a series of raids from Makassarese pirates based in Demung against the trading towns on the northern coast of Java.
 The first raid took place in 1674 in Gresik but was repulsed.
 Trunajaya entered into a pact and marriage alliance with the Kraeng of Galesong, the leader of the Makassarese, in 1675 and planned further raids.
-In the same year, the Makasserese–Madurese raiders took and burned principal cities in northeast Java, from Pajarakan to Surabaya and Gresik.
+In the same year, the Makassarese–Madurese raiders took and burned principal cities in northeast Java, from Pajarakan to Surabaya and Gresik.
 Given the failure of loyalist forces against the rebels, King Amangkurat I appointed a military governor in Jepara, the provincial capital of the northern coast, and reinforced the town.
 Mataram forces marching on Demung were defeated, and combined actions by Mataram and VOC ships on the coast controlled by the raiders were not always successful.
 The Kraeng of Galesong moved to Madura, the domain of his ally Trunajaya.
-In 1676 Trunajaya gave himself the title Panembahan (Lord of) Maduretna and secured the support of the sunan (spiritual lord) of Giri, near Gresik.
+In 1676, Trunajaya gave himself the title Panembahan (Lord of) Maduretna and secured the support of the Sunan (spiritual lord) of Giri, near Gresik.
 A VOC fleet attack later destroyed the raiders' base in Demung, but they did not take action against Trunajaya in Madura.

+Battle of Gegodog (1676)

 In September 1676, a rebel army of 9,000 led by the Kraeng of Galesong crossed over from Madura to Java and later took Surabaya, the principal city of eastern Java.
 Mataram sent a large force, commanded by the crown prince (later Amangkurat II) to meet the rebels.
 A battle took place in Gegodog, east of Tuban, in 1676, resulting in the complete defeat of the much larger Mataram forces.
 The loyalist army was routed, the king's uncle Pangeran Purbaya was killed, and the crown prince fled to Mataram.
 The crown prince was blamed for this defeat due to his long wavering before attacking the rebels.
 In addition, there were rumours that he colluded with the enemy, which included his former protégé Trunajaya.
 In the few months after the victory in Gegodog, the rebels quickly took Javanese northern trading towns from Surabaya westward to Cirebon, including the towns of Kudus and Demak.
 The towns fell easily, partly because their fortifications had been destroyed due to their conquest by Sultan Agung about 50 years earlier.
-Only Jepara managed to resist capture, due to combined efforts of the new military governor and VOC forces who reinforced the town just in time.
+Only Jepara managed to resist capture, due to the combined efforts of the new military governor and VOC forces who reinforced the town just in time.
 The rebellion spread inland when Raden Kajoran, Trunajaya's powerful father-in-law based to the east of the Mataram capital, joined the rebellion.
-Kajoran and Trunajaya's forces marched on the capital, but were repelled by loyalist forces.
+Kajoran and Trunajaya's forces marched on the capital but were repelled by loyalist forces.

+Trunajaya North Coast offensive

+After gaining the victory in the Battle of Gegodog, the rebels proceeded westwards to conquer Mataram Sultanate's remaining towns on the north coast of Java (also known as the Pasisir).
+By January 1677, nearly all coastal towns from Surabaya to Cirebon (except Jepara) were taken.